wp-plugins/wordfence/readme.txt

 * Real-time blocking of known attackers.
 If another site using Wordfence is attacked and blocks the attacker, your site is automatically protected.
 * Sign-in using your password and your cellphone to vastly improve login security.
 This is called Two Factor Authentication and is used by banks, government agencies and military world-wide for highest security authentication.
 * Includes two-factor authentication, also referred to as cellphone sign-in.
+* Scans for the HeartBleed vulnerability - included in the free scan for all users.
 * Wordfence includes two caching modes for compatability and has cache management features like the ability to clear the cache and monitor cache usage.
 * Enforce strong passwords among your administrators, publishers and users.
 Improve login security.
 * Scans core files, themes and plugins against WordPress.org repository versions to check their integrity.
 Verify security of your source.